ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 Name: Height, dtype: int64
 ```

-Note that pandas DataFrames are accessed _primarily by columns_, in a sense the row is less important to a DataFrame.
-For example, what do you think would happend using the following code?
+Note that Pandas DataFrames are accessed _primarily by columns_.
+In a sense the row is less important to a DataFrame.
+For example, what do you think would happen using the following code?

 ```python
 dataframe[0]